Non-Stationary Online Structured Prediction with Surrogate Losses: Addressing More General Settings

 Then, the convolutional Fenchel--Young loss $L_{\Omega_\tau} \colon \R^d \times \Ycal \to \Rp$ is defined as follows:

 where $\Omega_\tau(\mub) = \Omega(\mub) + \tau(\mub)$ for any $\mub \in \R^d$ and $\Omega\colon\R^d\to\R\cup\set*{+\infty}$ is a regularization function. \end{definition} A convolutional Fenchel--Young loss is merely a specific instance of Fenchel--Young losses with regularizer~$\Omega_\tau$.
-Nevertheless, this particular design of the Fenchel--Young loss is noteworthy for statistical learning because, by using strongly convex $\Omega$, we can construct a smooth surrogate loss whose excess risk linearly upper bounds the target excess risk \citep[Theorem~15]{cao2025establishing}.
+Nevertheless, this particular design is noteworthy in statistical learning because, when $\Omega$ is strongly convex, it provides a smooth surrogate loss such that the target excess risk is bounded linearly in the surrogate excess risk \citep[Theorem~15]{cao2025establishing}.